Revance Therapeutics Inc. (RVNC) and La Jolla Pharmaceutical Company (NASDAQ:LJPC) Contrasting side by side | New Business Observer

 |-30.33%

-For the past year Revance Therapeutics Inc. was more bearish than La Jolla Pharmaceutical Company.
+For the past year Revance Therapeutics Inc.’s stock price has bigger decline than La Jolla Pharmaceutical Company.

 Summary

-Revance Therapeutics Inc. beats on 7 of the 9 factors La Jolla Pharmaceutical Company.
+Revance Therapeutics Inc. beats La Jolla Pharmaceutical Company on 7 of the 9 factors.

 Revance Therapeutics, Inc., a biotechnology company, engages in the development, manufacturing, and commercialization of novel botulinum toxin products for various aesthetic and therapeutic indications.
 The company's lead drug candidate is DaxibotulinumtoxinA for injection (RT002), which is in Phase III clinical trials to treat glabellar (frown) lines, as well as in Phase II clinical trials for the treatment of cervical dystonia and plantar fasciitis.
 It is also developing DaxibotulinumtoxinA topical gel (RT001) that is in preclinical development.
 The company was formerly known as Essentia Biosystems, Inc. and changed its name to Revance Therapeutics, Inc. in April 2005.
 Revance Therapeutics, Inc. was founded in 1999 and is headquartered in Newark, California.